(Cleome houtteana ‘Spider Plant’)

 Sold out

-Exquisite Zinnia is an annual flower that is native to Mexico but can be found growing in the southern and eastern United States.
-At maturity, this plant reaches the height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright red dahlia-type flowers that fade to soft rose pink.
-This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self sows, and is great as a cut flower!
+Exquisite Zinnia is an annual flower native to Mexico but grows in the southern and eastern United States.
+At maturity, this plant reaches a height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright red dahlia-type flowers that fade to soft rose pink.
+This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self-sows, and is used as a cut flower!

 (Zinnia elegans ‘Luminosa’)

-Luminosa Zinnia is an annual flower that is native to Mexico but can be found growing in the southern and eastern United States.
-At maturity, this plant reaches the height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright pink dahlia-type flowers.
-This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self sows, and is great as a cut flower!
+Luminosa Zinnia is an annual flower native to Mexico but grows in the southern and eastern United States.
+At maturity, this plant reaches a height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright pink dahlia-type flowers.
+This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self-sows, and is used as a cut flower!

 (Zinnia elegans ‘Orange King’)